grafana/plugin-tools/docusaurus/docs/updating-to-new-releases.md

 This command will rerun the original scaffolding commands against the configuration files, dependencies, and scripts, using the latest version of `create-plugin`.
 It will prompt to confirm any destructive operations are agreed to prior to being run.

 :::tip
 It's recommended that all prompts are agreed to so configs, dependencies and scripts are kept in sync.
-Due to their destructive nature the default for each of the following prompts is `no`.
 :::

 ## Prompts

+When running the update command the following prompts will appear asking for confirmation before making changes.
+Due to their destructive nature the default for each of the following prompts is `no`.

 ### Would you like to update the project's configuration?